Jumaruba/jtimesched/docs/08_assignment/08_assignment.md

 if (!m.matches()) throw new ParseException("Invalid seconds-string", 0);
 ```

-Since it returns a `Exception` the test uses an `assertThrows`.
+Since it returns an `Exception` the test uses an `assertThrows`.
 The parameters tested can be checked below:
 ```java
   "",
   "0:07:60",